okaraev/StepAutomation/Readme.md

         }
     }
 }
-# Manual using the method
+# Manualy using the method
 $myMethod = [SampleMethod]::new()
 $myMethod.Execute($Arguments)
 ```